 Alongside her work at Ecologic Institute, Katriona was part of the Working Group II contribution to the IPCC Sixth Assessment Report as a contributing author to the work on Gender, Climate Justice and Transformative Pathways.
 She is also studying towards a PhD at the University of East Anglia, UK.
 Her interdisciplinary research project focuses on climate adaptation and coastal policy with an emphasis on justice, participation and knowledge politics in Scottish island communities.

 Before joining Ecologic Institute, Katriona worked on youth-led development projects in the United Kingdom (UK) for the British Trust of Conservation Volunteers (TCV) and Environmental Vision (Envision) and worked as a foreign language teacher to young people and adults.

-Katriona has worked and studied in a number of European and Latin American countries.
-She holds a Master of Science (MSc) in International Development from the University of Birmingham (UK) where she focused on the evaluation and sustainability of youth-led international development programmes and conflict and disaster management.
-She has studied and carried out research work in several European and Latin American countries and also has a Bachelors Degree (BA Hons) in Hispanic and Latin American Studies from Bristol University (UK).
-Katriona was awarded the Cervantes Prize and the 50th Anniversary Commemorative Prize, both for outstanding achievement in her field.
+Katriona has studied and worked in a number of European and Latin American contexts and is a keen linguist with an interest in minoritised languages.
+She holds a Master of Science (MSc) in International Development from the University of Birmingham (UK) and a Bachelors Degree (BA Hons) in Hispanic and Latin American Studies from Bristol University (UK).